oracle/odpi/doc/src/public_structs/dpiPoolCreateParams.rst

 .. member:: uint32_t dpiPoolCreateParams.timeout

     Specifies the length of time (in seconds) after which idle sessions in the pool are terminated.
-Note that termination only occurs when another session is released back to the pool.
+Note that termination only occurs when the pool is accessed.
 The default value is 0 which means that no idle sessions are terminated.
 This value can be set after the pool has been created using the function :func:`dpiPool_setTimeout()` and acquired using the function :func:`dpiPool_getTimeout()`.

 .. member:: uint32_t dpiPoolCreateParams.waitTimeout